Charleston Forge - Thursday, October 30, 2014

 This is the original Monarch Console as designed by John Davis.

-He then builds each piece by hand, carefully measuring each bend, cut and weld.
+Meet our Master craftsman, Ernie.
+Out in our factory, Ernie works hard with John's original drawings.
+He and his team then build each and every piece of the console by hand, carefully measuring each bend, cut and weld.

 From John's original design, other stunning Monarch creations have emerged...